stephenreid321/metacrisisxyz/Transcripts/A History of Racial Conflict w  Daniel Schmachtenberger and Gilbert Morris.md

 had more power that used that good faith to then me over every time that i was a sucker yes and this is where you start to see the hip-hop community adopting the 48 laws of power as a bible and being like come on don't if you don't know who the sucker in the room is it's you right and so one of the things we've talked about is [10552](https://www.youtube.com/watch?v=mPHUN18BbNo&t=10552.56s)

-you have kind of naive good faith in which case if you have less power and you engage in good faith you get then you're cynical and you're at the 48 laws level but in here there is no good answer for the world it is game theoretic in a way that with more tech does in than a war of all against all right and then you have to become post-cynical [10571](https://www.youtube.com/watch?v=mPHUN18BbNo&t=10571.279s)
+you have kind of naive good faith in which case if you have less power and you engage in good faith you get then you're cynical and you're at the 48 laws level but in here there is no good answer for the world it is [[game theory|game theoretic]] in a way that with more tech does in than a war of all against all right and then you have to become post-cynical [10571](https://www.youtube.com/watch?v=mPHUN18BbNo&t=10571.279s)

 so there's a kind of post-cynical good faith where you can tell if someone is really good faith or not but you're oriented towards how do we create it right it seems that the thing we have to do is be able to walk through those steps into a kind of post-cynical good faith that can look at all of the really bad faith and the fact that like it's not [10590](https://www.youtube.com/watch?v=mPHUN18BbNo&t=10590.319s)